Cessna Citation I: Development

+The enhanced 500 Citation I was introduced later in 1976 with the higher gross weight, improved JT15D-1A engines and the increased span wing.
+Speed and range were enhanced, the aircraft's service ceiling increased from 35,000 to 41,000 ft, and the cabin pressure at altitude was increased from 7.6 to 8.6 psi.
+Many of the original Citations, of which 349 were produced, were upgraded with the new engines.

 The 501 Citation I/SP, certificated for single pilot operations, was delivered in early 1977.

 Production ended in 1985, it was developed into the Citation II/Bravo and the Citation V/Ultra/Encore.

-Over 690 Citations, Citation Is and I/SPs were built between 1971 and 1985.
+395 Citations and Citation Is and 296 I/SPs were built between 1971 and 1985.
+The aircraft were dropped from production because JT15D engine prices had increased to the point that the price difference between the Citation I and Citation II series had become minimal, causing most buyers to opt for the larger and faster II and II/SP.

 By 2018, used 1970s model 500s were valued at $300,000, Citation ISPs at $695,000 to $1.25 million with the Eagle II package.

 Design

 The aircraft was powered by two Pratt & Whitney Canada JT15D-1 turbofan engines after Cessna's experience with the T-37 Tweet twinjet trainer.

 Its use of turbofans rather than turbojets and straight wings rather than swept wings made it cruise slowly compared to other business jets and Learjet salesmen mocked it as the "Nearjet" vulnerable to "bird strikes from the rear"; Cessna renamed it the "Citation" after the thoroughbred but it was nicknamed as "Slowtation".